When a loved on passes on, there are many issues that the deceased’s loved ones must deal with, some of which must be dealt with in a hurry.

 This is what happens when Facebook memorializes an account:

-1 – The account is locked down to prevent anyone from logging in to it.
+1 – The account is locked down to prevent anyone from logging in to it (which eliminates the possibility of it ever being hacked).

 2 – No further changes are permitted to the account in regards to settings and such.
 Also, no friends can be added or removed and no existing content can be removed or altered.